When the leading causes of death in the United States can be prevented, we should focus on preventive care. It’s only logical.

 - Cardiovascular diseases claim more lives than all forms of cancer combined.

 - About 2,300 Americans die of cardiovascular disease every day, an average of one death every 38 seconds.

 - About 92.1 million American adults are living with some form of cardiovascular disease or the after-effects of stroke.

 - Smoking cessation is an important preventive measure.
 Smokers are twice as likely to suffer heart attacks as non-smokers, and they are more likely to die as a result.
 Smoking is also linked to increased risk of stroke.
 The nicotine and carbon monoxide in tobacco smoke damages the cardiovascular system.

 - Losing weight makes the heart’s job easier.
 Excess weight causes extra strain on the heart; people who are overweight are more likely to develop heart disease and stroke, even if they have none of the other risk factors.
-Yet, 66% of Americans over age 20 are obese.
+Yet, some two-thirds of Americans over age 20 are obese.